casualcore/casual-java/outbound.md

 ```

 Note that each physical network connection is multiplexing on its own since we are running on top of Netty.

+## Recommendations

-On another note, we recommend that if you are connecting via a load balancer - create different pools each with the  NetworkConnectionPoolSize of 1.
+We recommend that if you are connecting via a load balancer - create different pools each with the  NetworkConnectionPoolSize of 1.
 This means that for each pool, each ManagedConnection is still talking to the same EIS.

+We also recommend this even when not running via a load balancer, not to waste resources.
+If you are running on linux we suggest trying to enable epoll and measure if that gives any benefit.
+In theory, according to the Netty documentation - it should be more performant.